 Recently, the leaves of my beautiful geranium plants started to look a lot less beautiful.
 In fact they were downright yellow at the edges.
-And with the dry spell we’ve been having, the “off” color definitely was not due to overwatering.
-When I checked the Internet for answers, it seemed the problem with my posies might be lack of nitrogen.
-This mineral is one of the most important nutrients for plants, necessary for their production of proteins, amino acids and DNA.
+With the dry spell we’ve been having, the “off” color definitely was not due to overwatering.
+When I searched the Net, it seemed the problem with my posies might be lack of nitrogen.
+This mineral is one of the most important nutrients for plants, necessary to their production of proteins, amino acids and DNA.

 Mom was right.
 No-cost and readily available, coffee grounds are an excellent way to add nitrogen to your garden.
-In the process of decomposition, the leavings from your morning cup of java give off nitrogen, together with phosphorus and potassium.
+In the process of decomposition, the leaftovers from your morning cup of java give off nitrogen, together with phosphorus and potassium.
 Mix the grounds gently into your soil, or add them to the compost pile.
 In the latter case, make sure that they are fairly dry so they don’t interfere with the aerobic quality of your heap.
 Although coffee beans are naturally acidic, the brewing process neutralizes their acid content to an insignificant figure.

-Seaweed is also a good source, though a period of about fifteen weeks is necessary for its cellulose content to break down enough to release nitrogen.
+Seaweed is also a good source, though you'll have to wait about 15 weeks for its cellulose content to break down enough to release nitrogen.
 Please note that your municipality may have regulations concerning what types of materials are permitted in your compost heap.
 This is not an arbitrary restriction, but designed for effective pest control in Houston and other large cities.

 Laura Firszt writes for networx.com.

 Updated January 3, 2018.